 Payments

 In respect of any Transaction to buy and sell a Credit Product, the Buyer shall pay to the Seller the Buyer Payment on each Buyer Payment Date.
-If on or before the Scheduled Termination Date (a) a Bankruptcy Event occurs in respect of the Reference Entity which is the subject of a Transaction, and (b) the Buyer delivers to the Seller a valid Bankruptcy Event Notice and Notice of Publicly Available Information on or before the date falling fourteen calendar days after the Scheduled Termination Date, the Seller shall pay to the Buyer the Seller Payment on the Seller Payment Date.
-Only one valid Bankruptcy Event Notice and Notice of Publicly Available Information may be delivered by the Buyer to the Seller in respect of a TransactionThe Bankruptcy Events for each Transaction shall be determined by reference to the jurisdiction of incorporation or organisation of the Reference Entity which is the subject of that Transaction as set out in the schedule to these terms and conditions.
+If on or after the Effective Date and on or before the Scheduled Termination Date (a) a Bankruptcy Event occurs in respect of the Reference Entity which is the subject of a Transaction; and (b) the Buyer delivers to the Seller a valid Bankruptcy Event Notice and Notice of Publicly Available Information on or before the date falling fourteen calendar days after the Scheduled Termination Date; and (c) the Determination Agent acting in good faith determines that the Bankruptcy Event Notice and the Notice of Publicly Available Information are valid, the Seller shall pay to the Buyer the Seller Payment on the Seller Payment Date.
+Only one valid Bankruptcy Event Notice and Notice of Publicly Available Information may be delivered by the Buyer to the Seller in respect of a Transaction and each party hereby agrees that the determination of the Determination Agent shall, in the absence of manifest error, be final.

-Each payment will be made in the Contractual Currency (specified on this website or, if not specified, in U.S. Dollars) without deduction, set off or counterclaim via wire transfer in immediately available funds prior to noon (London Time) on the relevant Payment Date (or if not a Business Day, on the next Business Day).
-If amounts are not paid when due, they shall bear interest compounded daily until paid in full at the Interest Rate on the basis of the actual number of days elapsed, and on the basis of a year of 360 days.
+Each payment will be made in the Contractual Currency (specified on this website or, if not specified, in U.S. Dollars) without deduction, set off or counterclaim via wire transfer in immediately available funds prior to noon on the relevant Payment Date (or if not a Business Day, on the next Business Day).
+If amounts are not paid when due, they shall bear interest compounded daily until paid in full at the Interest Rate on the basis of the actual number of days elapsed and on the basis of a year of 360 days.
 If the Payment Dates for two or more Transactions between the parties fall on the same day in the same currency, and if each party is required to make a payment to the other on such Payment Date, such amounts with respect to each party shall be aggregated, and the party owing the greater aggregate amount shall pay to the other party the difference between the amounts owed.

 Events of Default